xonixx/xonixx.github.io/bytebeat_gawk.md

 Why AWK?
 Because [I'm a huge fan of it](awk.md).
 Why particularly GNU AWK?
 Because only GNU AWK variant has built-in [bitwise functions](https://www.gnu.org/software/gawk/manual/html_node/Bitwise-Functions.html).

-Below I would like to share with you the result of my effort (link to YouTube, please turn down the volume a bit before you click, just in case):
+Here is the result of my effort (link to YouTube, please turn down the volume a bit before you click, just in case):

 [![Bytebeat with Gawk](https://img.youtube.com/vi/qOenoyBO7XY/0.jpg)](https://www.youtube.com/watch?v=qOenoyBO7XY)

-- TODO learnings:
+Below I would like to share some of the learnings I have gained along the way.

-- TODO playback on linux
+***

 The idea of bytebeat is pretty simple.
 It exploits the old Unix principle that [everything is a file](https://en.wikipedia.org/wiki/Everything_is_a_file).
 So generating music this way is as easy as running: